adamsol/Pyxell/docs/why-pyxell.md

 ### Slow compilation

 Pyxell is only as fast as the C++ code it generates.
-Since the base library contains over a thousand lines of C++ code with extensive usage of high-level features, compiling even the simplest programs may take a few seconds, depending on the compiler used (Clang is generally faster than GCC in this regard) and optimization level.
+Since the base library contains thousands of lines of C++ code with extensive usage of high-level features, compiling even the simplest programs may take a few seconds, depending on the compiler used (Clang is generally faster than GCC in this regard) and optimization level.
 The compilation time may grow quickly, as each line of Pyxell code often translates to many lines of C++ code.